billyshin/CNN-Object-Recognition/README.md

 We need to preprocess the dataset so the images and labels are in a form that Keras can ingest.
 First of all, we will normalize the images.
 Furthermore, we will also convert our class label, a single integer value (0-9) to one-hot vector of length of ten, e.g. the class label of 6 should be denoted  [0, 0, 0, 0, 0, 0, 1, 0, 0, 0].
 This is a standard output format for neural networks.

 ## Step 4: Building the All-CNN:
 Using the 2015 ICLR paper, "Striving For Simplicity: The All Convolutional Net" as a reference, we can implement the All-CNN network in Keras.
+This paper can be found at https://arxiv.org/pdf/1412.6806.pdf

 ## Step 5: Defining Parameters and Training the Model:
 Define hyper parameters, such as learning rate and momentum, define an optimizer, compile the model, and fit the model to the training data.
 (See the details in code)